 - Increased reliance on independent talent for advanced analytics and other digital skills difficult to source in the full-time market

-- The changing role of interim leaders—no longer confined to stopgap positions during executive searches—who now pilot initiatives, advise permanent execs, and address skills gaps in hard-to-hire areas from the C-suite to Director levels
+- An changing role for interim leaders—no longer confined to stopgap positions during executive searches—who now pilot initiatives, advise permanent execs, and address skills gaps in hard-to-hire areas from the C-suite to Director levels

 In 2018, the greatest needs were for project leadership in highly specialized niches like supply chain, disruptive innovation, and market access.
 2019 was no different, according to our analysis.
 Given the dismally low completion rate of most corporate projects, it suggests savvy companies have realized that freelance project management consultants can provide critical support in situations where resources are tight or teams are distracted by competing priorities.